Design the Future of UC Air Mobility

 - Detailed description of required features for Phase 1

-- An implementation plan for the deployment of the proposed design that is aligned and compatible with existing and planned local campus infrastructure, including:
+- An implementation plan that is aligned and compatible with existing and planned local campus infrastructure, including:

-- Identification of key stakeholders, required regulatory changes, environmental impacts, funding strategies, and timelines.
+- Identification of key stakeholders, required regulatory changes, environmental impacts, funding strategies and timelines

 Evaluation Criteria